danielcaveman/workinghours/README.md

 ## Run React Front-end Application

+- In the folder "/client" run the commands:

+### `yarn install`

+### `yarn start`

 - In the folder "/client" run the command:

-### `yarn start`

-- To test run the command:

 ### `yarn test`

 ## Run NodeJS Server/API

-- In the folder "/server" run the command:
+- In the folder "/server" run the commands:

+### `yarn install`

 ### `yarn run dev`